tpfleck/CenterMarker/README.md

 ### Feature Overview
 - **Always-visible anchor**: Places a crisp “+” at screen center; adjust size (8–256 px) and opacity (0–1).
 - **Color control**: Pick any color via swatch; changes apply instantly and persist.
-- **Visibility modes**: Show always, only in combat, or only out of combat.
+- **Visibility modes**: Show always, only in combat, only out of combat, only in instances, or only outside instances.
 - **Marker style choice**: Select +, x, dot (•), or asterisk (*).
 - **Vertical offset**: Shift the marker up/down from center with a numeric Y-offset (supports negatives).
 - **Quick toggle**: Enable/disable the marker without reloading UI.